-As a nation of roast potato lovers, we all have our own way of making roasties and I wanted to share with you mine.
-We love ours extra crispy so I coat them in flour and if you’ve never tried that before - you really must!
+Roast potatoes are a staple of the traditional roast dinner and we all have our own way of making them, and this is mine; coated in flour.
+I do this for a thicker, crispier layer.
+And if you’ve never tried that before - you really must!
 I also love to amp up the flavour so I always add in a few split cloves of garlic, some sprigs of thyme or rosemary and a sprinkling of sea salt.
-This Crispy Roast Potatoes recipe is the only one I will ever use for a traditional roast dinner.

 I’ll also show you two ways to prepare these in advance, saving you time on roast day - whether it be for Christmas or any other day of the year.